 As quoted by Robert Penn Warren from The American Imagination “history cannot give us a program for the future, but it can give us a fuller understanding of ourselves, and of our common humanity, so that we can better face the future (100).”
-If you are a person who wishes to nurture your intellectual growth, increase your understanding and compassion for all the world's people, places and civilizations, and – most importantly – is someone who loves to be the high scorer in trivia games – choose History at KPU.
+If you are a person who wishes to nurture your intellectual growth, increase your understanding and compassion for all the world's people, places and civilizations, and – most importantly – is someone who appreciates the care which comes from inclusion in a community (and if you love to be the high scorer in trivia games) – choose History at KPU.
 It will be one of the most amazing educational experiences you could hope to have. ~ Andrea A. Flello, B.A.
 Major in English, Minor in History (2010)

 Critical thinking and logical reasoning I believe are important skills to have nowadays.
 Both of which you’ll gain a better understanding of while being part of the History program at KPU.
 The instructors in the History program will teach you why a historical event happened, not just the technical how aspect.
 We can all learn about how the Vietnam War was fought but the instructors at KPU will guide you through why it happened and in doing so you’ll develop excellent critical thinking skills.
 It was this approach to teaching which led me to become passionate about studying history and made me want to pursue the discipline as a career.
 I have done this by becoming Historical Researcher making documentaries for National Geographic and the Smithsonian Channel. ~ Dawson Kuzak